 Water sources in Queensland

-When water service providers choose water supply options, a mixture of infrastructure and non-infrastructure solutions (e.g. demand management) should be considered.
+When service providers (including local councils) choose water supply options and plan for secure water supplies, they should consider a mixture of infrastructure and non-infrastructure options.

-Best practice water supply planning also takes into account the environmental, social and economic impacts and benefits of water supply sources.
+Best practice water security planning should take into account the environmental, social and economic impacts and benefits of water supply options.

 Queensland has a bulk water security strategy that provides a framework for the management of our bulk water supplies, including the state's objectives and the principles to guide investment.